human2l/Web-Development-Notes/Docker/Docker Compose.md

 When it's first installed, PostgreSQL just has the 'postgres' user, and the way to initially enter PostgreSQL is by typing `sudo su - postgres` , and then `psql` .
 After Andrei creates the 'test' database, we can create a user with the same name as our current logged in user, to be a database administrator.
 This way we can just type in `psql 'test'` from the command line and enter the database without the need of logging in as the 'postgres' user, just like Andrei does in the lecture.
 This can be done with `CREATE USER your-user-name-here WITH SUPERUSER;` , and we can verify that he was created with `\du` .
 Now we can exit by typing `\q` and then `exit` , and enter our database just like Andrei does, with `psql 'test'` .

 Lastly, with pgAdmin4 we need to create a connection with the server the first time we use it, and this is done by right-clicking 'Servers' on the left pane, and choosing 'Create' > 'Server'.
 We give our server a name, and in the 'Connection' tab we type in 'localhost' as the host, just like Andrei shows in the lecture, and press 'Save'.

+### init.db File

+If you would like to learn more about creating tables in SQL, you can read up [this excellent post](http://joshualande.com/create-tables-sql).

+You can learn more about the` /docker-entrypoint-initdb.d ` which we used in the previous video in the official [library/postgres image documentation here.](https://hub.docker.com/_/postgres/)